-The reasons we love a certain brand of sneakers probably has more to do with our brains than our feet.
+The reasons we love a certain brand of sneakers probably have more to do with our brains than our feet.

 As consumers, we like to think we favor a brand because of objective factors, such as product quality or price.
-But insights from psychology suggest that our feelings and identities may have a greater influence on which brands we choose.
+But insights from psychology suggest that our feelings and identities may have a greater influence than we’d expect on which brands we choose.
 In fact, a study of 1400 advertising campaigns over the last three decades found that ads with purely emotional messaging performed twice as well as those that were more rational and practically minded (31% vs. 16%).

 Emotions: at the heart of brand choices

 You might think you chose your brand of toothpaste because it’s the best at preventing cavities or because it’s the best value.
 But even if you didn’t realize it, emotions likely factored into your decision.

 Evidence suggests that emotions may influence our behavior as consumers more than we’d like to admit.
 According to Peter Noel Murray, a consumer psychologist in New York, fMRIs show that consumers evaluate brands mostly based on emotions rather than information or facts about the brand.

 Supporting the findings of the aforementioned study in the intro, their research reveals that a consumer's emotional response to a brand’s ad has a far greater influence on their reported buying intent for a product than the actual contents of the ad itself—strikingly by a ratio of 3-to-1 for TV commercials and 2-to-1 for print ads.

 Granted, the role of emotions in consumer decision-making is hardly news to most businesses.
 From the long-established supermarket strategy of placing produce and flowers at the front of the store to generate a feeling of “freshness”, to clothing retailers that play music that makes shoppers feel like they’re at a hip nightclub (which actually makes shoppers move faster, without reducing sales), examples of businesses harnessing the power of emotion to sell are everywhere.